RuthMcilwaine/ruthmcilwaine.github.io/README.md

 **My Portfolio**

-This repository contains my personal portfolio, a fully static web app designed for fast load times, reliability, and responsiveness across different screen sizes.
-Originally built as a static web app, the project remains static while I continue to refine its design, maintainability, and structure.
+This repository contains my personal portfolio site—built as a fully static web app for fast load times, reliability, and responsive design across devices.
+While it remains static to support deployment via GitHub Pages, the codebase has evolved to incorporate modern JavaScript practices and tooling.
+I continue to refine its design, structure, and maintainability to reflect my current front-end development skills.

 **Live Web App**